pvdabeel/prolog/Documentation/Tests/test07/README.md

 This test case is a variation of test06 where the indirect circular dependency is in the runtime scope (RDEPEND).
 The 'os-1.0' package lists 'web-1.0' as a runtime dependency, creating a two-node runtime cycle.
+Runtime cycles are classified as benign (matching Portage's MEDIUM priority / Paludis's "freely orderable" semantics), so no cycle-break assumption is needed.

-**Expected:** The prover should detect the cycle and take an assumption to break it, yielding a verify step in the proposed plan.
+**Expected:** The prover should detect the cycle but classify it as benign, producing a clean plan with all four packages and no cycle-break assumptions or verify steps.
+Emerge reports the cycle as a warning but still produces a valid merge list.

 ![test07](test07.svg)